8 Buying Motives ALL Salespeople Should Know!

 8. Self-Improvement

 Here at SOCO, we always believe that learners are earners – that’s why purchases of our sales training courses aren’t likely to be out of pleasure.
 Instead, those looking to excel in their careers are often motivated by self-improvement and financial gain to an extent.
-So how do you sell to this buying motive?
-First, appeal to their determination by providing them with a challenge and reassurance that they’ll be more well respected in the area they’re trying to improve by purchasing your product.
+So, how do you sell to this buying motive?
+First, appeal to their determination by providing them with a challenge and reassurance that they’ll be more well-respected in the area they’re trying to improve by purchasing your product.

 How can you identify your prospect’s strongest buying motives?

-Below are the three particular skills related to consultative selling that can help you to quickly identify your prospect’s strongest buying motive if you suspect that there is more than one:
+Below are the three particular skills related to consultative selling that can help you quickly identify your prospect’s strongest buying motive if you suspect that there is more than one:

 Active listening